-- .1 as a self-employed barrister, subject to the limitations imposed by Section 3.B3; - .2 as a BSB entity subject to the limitations imposed by Section 3.B4; - .3 as a manager of a BSB entity or as an employed barrister (BSB entity), subject to the initiation imposed by Section 3.B5; - .4 as a manager of an authorised (non-BSB) body or as an employed barrister (a mon-sd body), subject to the limitations imposed by Section 3.B6; - .5 as an employed barrister (non authorised body), subject to the limitations it post.
-Section 3.B7; or - .6 as a registered European lawyer in any of the above capacities, it which the equivalent limitations that would have applied if you were practising as a barrister shall apply to your practice as a registered European lawyer.
+- .1 as a self-employed barrister, subject to the limitations imposed by Section 3.B3; - .2 as a BSB entity subject to the limitations imposed by Section 3.B4; - .3 as a manager of a BSB entity or as an employed barrister (BSB entity), subject to the limitations imposed by Section 3.B5; - .4 as a manager of an authorised (non-BSB) body or as an employed barrister (authorised non-BSB body), subject to the limitations imposed by Section 3.B6; - .5 as an employed barrister (non authorised body), subject to the limitations imposed by Section 3.B7; or - .6 as a registered European lawyer in any of the above capacities, in which case the equivalent limitations that would have applied if you were practising as a barrister shall apply to your practice as a registered European lawyer.

-Where you carry on reserved legal activities in one of the capacity set out at Rule rS16, so as to be subject to regulation by the Bar Standards Board in respect of those reserved legal activities, any the legal sellices you may supply in that same capacity will also be subject to regulation by the Bar Standards Board, even if unreserved.
+Where you carry on reserved legal activities in one of the capacities set out at Rule rS16, so as to be subject to regulation by the Bar Standards Board in respect of those reserved legal activities, any other legal services you may supply in that same capacity will also be subject to regulation by the Bar Standards Board, even if unreserved.

-You may only practise or be involved when e supply of legal services (whether reserved legal activities or otherwise) in more than one of the capacities listed in Rule rS16 after:
+You may only practise or be involved with the supply of legal services (whether reserved legal activities or otherwise) in more than one of the capacities listed in Rule rS16 after: